DarkRTA/chronos/readme.md

 # Licensing Info

-`darksplit` is licensed under either of these two licences at your choosing:
+`darksplit` is licensed under the GNU GPL 2.0.
+See `./LICENSE` for the full details.

-- GPL 2.0
-- MIT

-The text for these licenses can be found in `./LICENSE-GPL` or `./LICENSE-MIT` respectively.

-This license does not apply to any file under `./deps/`.